michaelshiyu/kerNET/README.md

 # kerNET

 kerNET implements a modular training method for deep image classifiers.
+In addition, kerNET can be used for implementing radial basis function networks or as a helpful wrapper that simplifies the training of classifiers.

 See [Getting Started](#getting-started) for how to use kerNET.
 See [References](#references) for the papers that proposed this modular learning method.